primatejs/primate/docs/docs/runtime-support.md

 Primate aims for 100% interoperability between runtimes and build targets.
 However, due to runtime implementation limitations, some features may currently not be available in certain configurations.
-In the following is a list of support for Primate across runtime and build targets.
+Here is a list of support for Primate across runtime and build targets.

 ## Build targets